 If the charter school would implement a dress code policy, describe the policy and the rationale for its selection.
-Include a description of how the cost of any uniform would be subsidized for parents unable to afford it.
+Include a description of how the school would subsidize the cost of uniforms for parents unable to afford them.

-- Submit the response to Request 10(a) as Microsoft Word® file named: R-10a Culture and Discipline. - Attach the school's Discipline Policies for general education students as a Microsoft Word® file named: R-010b - Discipline Policy. - Attach the school's Discipline Policies for special education students as a Microsoft Word® file named: R-10c Special Education Policy. - Attach the school's Dress Code as a Microsoft Word® file named: R-10d Dress Code.
+- Submit the response to Request 10(a) as Microsoft Word® file named: R-10a Culture and Discipline. - Attach the school's Discipline Policies for general education students as a Microsoft Word® file named: R-10b Discipline Policy. - Attach the school's Discipline Policies for special education students as a Microsoft Word® file named: R-10c Special Education Policy. - Attach the school's Dress Code as a Microsoft Word® file named: R-10d Dress Code.